What is Urinary Tract Disease in Dogs? A Guide to UTI, Prostatitis, Cystitis, and Bladder Infections in Dogs

 Surgery

-These surgical procedures are usually performed under general anesthesia and involve post-operative care, pain management, and potentially antibiotics to prevent infection.
-The specific procedure and follow-up care depend on the individual dog’s condition and the vet’s evaluation at the animal hospital.
+These complex surgical procedures are universally performed under highly monitored general anesthesia and require intensive, meticulous post-operative care, powerful, multi-modal pain management, and extended courses of targeted antibiotics to prevent highly dangerous secondary surgical site infections.
+The specific procedure chosen and the intensity of the required follow-up care depend entirely on the individual dog’s physiological condition and the operating veterinarian’s expert clinical evaluation.[13]

 Intravenous Fluid Therapy